pretorh/lfs-notes/beyond-lfs/README.md

 ## Wishlist

-This is a wishlist of packages/high level thigngs that should (still) be added.
+This is a wishlist of packages/high level things that should (still) be added.

 The goal will be to make this LFS build stable/feature complete enough to be used as an everyday distro